wekeo/eocanvas/docs/source/usage.rst

     inputs = Input(key="img1", url="http://gateway.prod.wekeo2.eu/hda-broker/api/v1/dataaccess/download/66b37374b6a632e1f39b3058")
     config = Config(key="img1", options=ConfigOption(uncompress=True, sub_path="xfdumanifest.xml"))

-See that `img1` has been used as the key to configure the input.
+Note that `img1` has been used as the key to configure the input.
 The dollar sign is only required in the graph.

 The `url` parameter is a valid WEkEO HDA download link and can be retrieved by using the HDA Python client: